 Step One – Choose the right breast pump

 Due to technology, mothers today have the option of purchasing a manual, battery powered or an electric breast pump.
 It is important to make the right decision when purchasing one.
 We recommend the Ameda brand Breast Pump for its strength and efficiency.

 Step Two – Clean it

 You need to follow the manufacturer’s instructions when it comes to properly cleaning the pump.
 This is to ensure that no contaminants come into contact with the breast milk.
 Most pumps are dishwasher safe, but there are also ways to sterilize them in the instant pot or microwave.

 Step Three – Attach breast shield to the breasts

 The breast pump comes fitted with a pair of breast shield which have a cone or funnel shaped part called a flange.
 This part is attached to the breast and sits over the nipple and areola creating a seal.

 The manual pump comes with a lever that allows the mother to pump the milk from her breasts into the storage compartment.
 This type of pump works through suction therefore allowing milk to flow.

-For battery powered and electric pumps, they are fitted with electric motors which when started, create a pull in the flange therefore allowing the milk to flow into the storage container.
+For battery powered and electric breast pumps, they are fitted with electric motors which when started, create a pull in the flange therefore allowing the milk to flow into the storage container.